Guerrilla Girls: Art world

-Throughout their existence, the Guerrilla Girls have gained the most attention for their bold protest art.
+Throughout their existence, the Guerrilla Girls have gained attention for their bold protest art.
 The Guerrilla Girls' projects (mostly posters at first) express observations, concerns, and ideals regarding numerous social topics.
-Their art has always been fact-driven, and informed by the group's unique approach to data collection, such as "weenie counts."
-To be more inclusive and to make their posters more eye-catching, the Guerrilla Girls tend to pair facts with humorous images – a form of word art.
+Their art has always been fact-driven and informed by the group's unique approach to data collection, such as "weenie counts."
+To be more inclusive and to make their posters more eye-catching, the Guerrilla Girls pair facts with humorous images – a form of word art.
 Although the Guerrilla Girls gained fame for wheat-pasting provocative campaign posters around New York City, the group has also enjoyed public commissions and indoor exhibitions.

 In addition to posting posters around downtown Manhattan, they passed out thousands of small handbills based on their designs at various events.
 The first posters were mainly black and white fact sheets, highlighting inequalities between male and female artists with regard to a number of exhibitions, gallery representation, and pay.
 Their posters revealed how sexist the art world was in comparison to other industries and to national averages.
 For example, in 1985 they printed a poster showing that the salary gap in the art world between men and women was starker than the United States average, proclaiming "Women in America earn only 2/3 of what men do.
 Women artists earn only 1/3 of what men do."
 These early posters often targeted specific galleries and artists.
 Another 1985 poster listed the names of some of the most famous working artists, such as Bruce Nauman and Richard Serra.
 The poster asked "What do these artists have in common?" with the answer "They allow their work to be shown in galleries that show no more than 10% of women or none at all."